damon140/swing-dance-notes/strolls/big-apple.md

 The  [wikipedia page](https://en.wikipedia.org/wiki/Big_Apple_(dance))
 has lots of interesting background, but doesn't help you dance the routine very much!

-FIXME: damon needs a reference to ring dances and called big apple and African dancers.
+FIXME: damon needs a reference to African ring dances and called big apple